AkashPatel0/Analysis-of-U.S.-airline/README.md

 # Analysis-of-U.S.-airline
+The U.S. airline industry has undergone significant changes over the last three decades due to economic shifts, market competition, and changing passenger preferences.
+To stay competitive, airlines must understand how fares, demand, and market share have evolved from 1993 to 2024.
+Analyzing these trends can help airlines optimize routes, adjust pricing, and target underserved markets.

 This analysis aims to examine trends in U.S. airline routes and fares from 1993-2024, focusing on how fares, passenger volumes, and market competition have changed.
+It will quantify the effects of carrier market share, route distance, and fare competitiveness on passenger demand.
+The report will provide actionable insights to help airlines optimize profitability and pricing strategies.